-The information on this page was last updated by Horty, Springer & Mattern on January 3, 2019.
+The information on this page was last updated by Horty, Springer & Mattern on March 22, 2023.

 Tenn.
 Code Ann. §68-11-218.
 Reports of disciplinary action taken; immunity

-(a)(1) The chief administrative official of each hospital or other health care facility shall report to the respective licensing board, committee, council, or agency any disciplinary action taken concerning any person licensed under title 63 or this title, when such action is related to professional ethics, professional incompetence or negligence, moral turpitude, or drug or alcohol abuse.
+(1) Any disciplinary action taken concerning any person licensed under title 63 or this title, when the action is related to professional ethics, professional incompetence, negligence, moral turpitude, or drug or alcohol abuse; and

 (2) Any information that the chief administrative official reasonably believes indicates that a person licensed under title 63 or this title has been referred to or participated in a professional assistance program on two (2) or more separate occasions because the person: